Film Festival Highlights

-Our Festival runs Aug.
-2 - 4th 2019 at the Stonzek Theater, adjacent to the historical Lake Worth Playhouse in Lake Worth Fl.
-This 3 day festival highlights films that focus on sober living and recovery.
+Our Film Festival runs November 18th-19th 2022 at the Stonzek Theater 12-3 PM on the 19th.
+This 2 day festival highlights films that focus on sober living and recovery.
 Make sure to RSVP now!

 Films on non fiction subjects 10 – 40 mins run time

 Festival Line UP

 10:00 – 10:05 Big Boys Don’t Cry